 20. The Parable of the Lily by Liz Curtis Higgs.
 Ages: 4-9

-The story of Maggie who gets an ugly gift that turns out to be the very best gift of all right on Easter time.
+This is the story of Maggie, who gets an ugly gift that turns out to be the very best gift of all right on Easter time.

-There are Bible verses at the bottoms of the pages to help you tell the story of the death and resurrection of Christ as you read the story.
+There are Bible verses at the bottom of the pages to help you tell the story of the death and resurrection of Christ as you read the story.

 21. Easter by Gail Gibbons.
 Ages: 5-9

 It explains in detail the story of Jesus, where the word Easter comes from, what religious and non-religious traditions are celebrated nowadays, and where the idea of the Easter bunny comes from.